Paul Griffiths

 What roles or positions did you have within the organisation?

-• Publicity Officer for Ron (as an individual) hence the organisation.
+• 1982 - Publicity Officer for Ron (as an individual) thence the organisation – ADSF, now DWA;

 During your time with DWA what particular achievements are you proud of contributing to?

-• Negotiating with ABC TV for prime time coverage of early Paralympics; gaining much-needed publicity, especially prime time TV for superb athletes, more especially, away from sports shows thus making disabled skiing mainstream.
+• Negotiating with ABC TV for prime time coverage of early Paralympics; gaining much-needed publicity, especially TV, for superb athletes with disabilities, most especially, away from sports shows thus making disabled skiing mainstream.
+Hats off to ABC Radio and TV;

-• Co-writing and co-presenting (with Adrienne Smith and Ron Finneran) the bid (in Lillehammer and Berlin in 1993/4) to have the Paralympics in Sydney following the Olympics in 2000.
+• Co-writing and co-presenting (with Adrienne Smith and Ron Finneran) the ‘live’ bid (in Lillehammer and Berlin in September 1993) to gain the Paralympics in Sydney following the Olympics in 2000.
+Despite high hurdles and political hoops, we won!!

 What is your fondest memory of your time with the organisation?

-• Adrienne Smith’s special talents for initiating and garnering support
+• Adrienne Smith OAM’s special talents for initiating and garnering support;

-• Disabled Skiers Australia’s Board backing of the Executive in the face of (sometimes) chronic lack of support, even opposition, from the Olympic movement – both Australian and internationally – at the highest levels.
+• Australian Disabled Skiers Federation’s Board backing of the Executive in the face of (sometimes) chronic lack of support, even opposition, from both the Olympic movement and politicians – both Australian and internationally – at the highest levels;

 What has been the biggest impact DWA has had on your life?